Chill of an Early Fall

-Chill of an Early Fall is the eleventh studio album by American country music singer George Strait.
+Chill of an Early Fall is the eleventh studio album by American country music artist George Strait.
 It was released by MCA Records.
 The album produced the singles "If I Know Me" and "You Know Me Better Than That", both of which reached Number One on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in 1991.
 Also released from this album were the title track (#3 on the country charts) and a cover of Hank Williams' "Lovesick Blues" (#24), Strait's first single since "Down and Out" in 1981 to miss Top Ten.

 The title song was previously recorded by Joe Barnhill on his 1990 self-titled debut album.
 "Her Only Bad Habit Is Me" was recorded by Ty England on his 1995 self-titled debut.